teamninjathumbs/grabitygame.github.io/_pages/grabity.md

 <img src="/assets/images/grabity-logo-small.png">

-Dance the tango of death in Grabity, a fast-paced, physics-based arena brawler.
+Dance the tango of death in *GRABITY*, a fast-paced, physics-based arena brawler.
 Combat robots duke it out using Grab guns to turn nearby objects into lethal projectiles or makeshift shields in intense tactical throw-downs.

 <figure>
 	<video autoplay loop width="100%" height="100%">